Session Information & Instructions for Program Participants

 Paper Presenters

-By June 1, upload your paper as described above.
+By June 1, upload or link to your posted paper as described above.
 Limit your paper to 15 to 25 double-spaced pages in order to not overburden your discussant and fellow participants.

 During your session, stay within the allotted time (usually 15 minutes).
 Summarize the paper’s objective, methods, main points, and conclusions.
 Do not read your paper.